Who are the 20 top/best SD WAN providers & vendors?

 With such a large market share from their core Citrix product, the market for SD WAN across existing customers is significant.
 The actual SD WAN product is managed by the same UI platform.

-There’s a large focus on the ability for Talari to control WAN path access via on premises or cloud management.
+There’s a large focus on the ability for Oracle to control WAN path access via on premises or cloud management.
 The capability to aggregate links offering seamless failover even for Voice and UCaas has always been a strong proposition even in the early days of SD WAN.

 An International company based out of Hong Kong with a reputation for supporting bandwidth constrained/variable performance circuits.